 The geometry of the tube’s mesh is generated by the tessellator (Section 4), resulting in a very efficient rendering.
 The CPU-GPU bandwidth is used only to invoke the

-pipeline and pass some topological information.
+pipeline and to pass some topological information.
 As is explained in Section 4, the tessellator can output a set of generated vertices in a chosen domain.
-We choose a
+We chose a

 quad topology, thus our vertices fall into a UV $[0..1]^2$ domain (Figure 4E).
 The goal is to transform a regular 2D grid and a set of points into a 3D tube.
 Let us